MyroG/MyroP-PvPKit/README.md

 - Gun models : https://3dmodelscc0.itch.io/free-cc0-guns-explosives-pack
 - Audio : https://happysoulmusic.com/fire-weapons-sound-effects/

+If you decide to add me to the credits, please use my VRChat username "MyroP".
+You can also include a link to this repository, for example: "PvPKit by MyroP – https://github.com/MyroG/MyroP-PvPKit/"

 ## License

 See the license file in each folder for details.

 Unless stated otherwise, the code is licensed under the MIT License.